marbu/blog-marbu-eu/about.md

 I write about whatever I find interesting, mostly related (but not limited) to technology, programming and free and open source software in general.
-It could be someting I have some experience with, a topic I find fascinating and worth learning about or just a simple demonstration for a friend or colleague, polished for a wider audience.

 Opinions presented here in this blog are my own and doesn't represent neither company I work for nor any open source project I'm involved with.